arnabk/apollo-router-defer-stream-poc/README.md

 ## 🎯 What This Demo Shows

-This project provides side-by-side comparisons of GraphQL queries with and without `@defer`, demonstrating:
+This project provides a side-by-side comparison of GraphQL queries with and without `@defer`, demonstrating:

 - **40-70% faster** time to first render
 - **Progressive content loading** for better UX